aneshlya/ispc/docs/ispc.rst

 ------------------------------------------------

-It can be useful to iterate over the elements of a varying variable, processing the subsets of them that have the same value together.
+It can be useful to iterate over the elements of a varying variable, processing the subsets that have the same value together.
 For example, consider a varying variable ``x`` that has the values ``{1, 2, 2, 1, 1, 0, 0, 0}``, where the program is running on a target with a gang size of 8 program instances.
 Here, ``x`` has three unique values across the